Usage & Budgets

 | Judge | Cost of judge evaluation runs associated with this agent. |

-Spend alerts and limits let you define thresholds that trigger actions when crossed.
-Each entry has a type, scope, period, and threshold amount in EUR.
+Token cost alerts and limits act on model-token cost, not the complete Project credit balance.
+Each entry has a type, scope, period, and threshold amount in either EUR or USD.

 Alert vs. Limit